Sex Advice

 1. Vaginal dryness

-A vagina that's, well, less than moist can create friction during sex that triggers pain afterward, too.
-And the overall hydration level of your vagina can vary based on everything from the stage of your menstrual cycle or menopause (more on that below) to what you’re eating and drinking, and the quality of your sleep.
-In terms of penetrative sex, rushing into things is also likely to result in a desert-like situation down under, according to Dr. Ross.
+A vagina that's less than moist can create friction during sex that triggers pain afterward, too.
+The overall hydration level of your vagina can vary based on everything from the stage of your menstrual cycle or whether you're experiencing menopause (more on that below) to what you’re eating and drinking, to the quality of your sleep.
+In terms of penetrative sex, rushing into things is also likely to result in extra dryness down under, according to Dr. Ross.

 Treatment: Arousing outerplay and lubricant are your BFFs here.
 When it comes to choosing a lube, Dr. Stoehr recommends a silicone-based one: "It's the slickest variety and the least likely to cause reactions because it can't absorb into the vagina."
 And as for amplifying arousal, don’t be afraid to take things into your own hands (literally), and show your partner how to turn you on.